-Today I had lunch in a local Vietnamese restaurant with a childhood buddy who runs a very practice.
+Today I had lunch in a local Vietnamese restaurant with a childhood buddy who runs a very successful education practice.
 Simply put, he researches and recommends colleges and therapeutic programs to parents looking for the best educational opportunities for their children.

 The more we talked, though; it became clear that his problem wasn’t that he hasn’t been promoting his business.
 His problem is that he doesn’t know which customer to whom he should market his services.